 Betty Yu, co-founder of CAB, was the first speaker, beginning with an acknowledgment that we were all “standing on Native land,” before launching into Fast and James Cohan Gallery for perpetuating “stereotypes of a dirty, putrid Chinatown ghetto.”
 She went on to point out that in the last 15 years, Chinatown has lost 30% of its Chinese population and 50% of its affordable housing.

 Throughout the afternoon, time and again, speakers mentioned the encroachment of high-end art galleries and expensive bars and restaurants displacing long-term residents in the area. (”Gentrifiers go away, Chinatown is here to stay” was a particularly memorable chant.)
-After the protest, I talked to Emily, who travelled from Vancouver to attend.
-In Vancouver, she takes part in the Chinatown Action Group and she said she saw a lot of similarities between these two Chinatowns thousands of miles away.
+After the protest, I talked to Emily, who recently moved to New York from Vancouver.
+In Vancouver, she took part in the Chinatown Action Group, and she said she saw a lot of similarities between these two Chinatowns thousands of miles away.
 She gave the example of developers and restaurants superficially referencing the Chinatown aesthetic by painting the walls red or planting bamboo.
 “This is a symbol of the larger issues of gentrification and violence,” she said.
 “New luxury condos seek to erase our culture.”

 After Yu’s introduction, about a dozen other speakers took the megaphone.
 These included representatives from the Chinatown Tenants Union, Occupy Museums, the Brooklyn Anti-gentrification Network, the South Asia Solidarity Initiative, and Vancouver’s Chinatown Action Group.
 Mei Lum, the fifth-generation owner of the oldest business in Chinatown, spoke about the importance of protecting a unique community, while Anthony Rosado of Bushwick’s Mi Casa No Es Su Casa pointed out that galleries can leave the neighborhood, no problem, but local residents don’t have that luxury of choice.